3DOM-FBK/colmap-odometry/README.md

 # Colmap-Odometry

-Colmap-Odometry is a visual odometry framewoek based on pycolmap and is mainly intended for the development and testing of new SLAM features (deep-learning based tie points and matching, keyframe selection, global optimization, etc).
+Colmap-Odometry is a visual odometry framework based on pycolmap and is mainly intended for the development and testing of new VO/SLAM features (deep-learning based tie points and matching, keyframe selection, global optimization, etc).

 Feel free to join the project!